signalwire-community/react/README.md

 > ⚠️ Disclaimer:
 >
 > The libraries in this repository are NOT supported by SignalWire.
-SignalWire will _not_ answer support questions about the code in this repository, and is not responsible for fixing issues.

 ## Install